aaronboda24/OpenCV-Examples/MonoCalibration/Readme.md

 ## Synopsis

-Compute intrinsic parameters of a camera using chessboard calibration images.
+Monocular Camera Calibration : Compute intrinsic parameters of a camera using chessboard calibration images.

 ## Motivation